a-oka-z/rtti.js/README.md

 ```

 The functions that are defined in **rtti** are merely factories of various
 validators.
+In the example above, `rtti.string` and `rtti.number` are factories
+of validators.

-They are merely utilities and not requirement; you can create
+They are merely utilities and not requirement; you can create a validator
-validators on the fly.
+manually on the fly.
 For example, the following example works, too:

 ```javascript
 import  { rtti } from './index.mjs';